-Civvie 11 (also known as Civvie's Dungeon) is a Youtube channel focusing on video games.
-Civvie reviews mostly retro games from the First-Person Shooter genre or modern shooters inspired by retro FPS games.
-He also reviews the occasional film, typically adaptations of the games he's covered.
-Another notable series of videos is the "Pro" series, which features humorous overviews of Civvie's experiences playing certain games.
+Civvie 11 (also known as Civvie's Dungeon) is a YouTube channel focusing on video games.
+Civvie reviews retro games from the First-Person Shooter genre, modern shooters inspired by retro FPS games, and the occasional film, typically adaptations of the games he's covered.
+His "Pro" series features humorous overviews of Civvie's experiences playing certain games.
 In other words, they're a scripted hybrid of a review and Let's Play.

 Most of the videos in the channel follow a loosely strung narrative where Civvie, or CV-11, is incarcerated in a facility run by the so-called 'Department of Special Corrections', where he is treated very inhumanely, but has access to a computer system and an unseen editor (CV-16, also known as Katie).
 Intros, outros, and various beats in between the actual game review are usually punctuated by gags about the facility.

 Pro Tropes when, Civvie?:

 - While he utterly panned Bad Day L.A., he admitted the gag where you walk into a burning building to save a guy's girlfriend only to find a blow-up doll to be pretty good.